RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Module/Quickstart/README.md

 3. Set the frequency/region to EU868.

-- Refer in the [RAK4270 Module Datasheet](/Product-Categories/WisDuo/RAK4270-Module/Datasheet/#rf-characteristics) for the list of supported frequencies.
+- Refer to the [RAK4270 Module Datasheet](/Product-Categories/WisDuo/RAK4270-Module/Datasheet/#rf-characteristics) for the list of supported frequencies.

 ```
 at+set_config=lora:region:EU868